gaggle-net/candidate-technical-assessment-senior-exercise/README.md

 ## Overview
 This exercise is meant to showcase your technical implementation & design abilities.

 Please implement the following set of requirements.
-It is expected that you will create a repository in GitHub and share the link with us when complete.
+It is expected that you will fork this repository in GitHub and share the link with us when complete.

 ## Functional Requirements